epitome-mvc/Epitome/test/README.md

 buster-server running on http://localhost:1111 dchristoff@Dimitars-iMac:~/projects/Epitome (master):
 > buster test -r specification
-Firefox 13.0, OS X 10.7 (Lion)
+Firefox 13.0.1, OS X 10.7 (Lion)
+  ✓ Basic Epitome collection with a model creation > Expect models to be equal to number passed in constructor > ✓ Basic Epitome collection with a model creation > Expect onChange on a model to fire for collection > ✓ Basic Epitome collection with a model creation > Expect any Event on any model to fire for collection observer > Firefox 13.0.1, OS X 10.7 (Lion)
+  ✓ Basic Epitome empty collection creation > Expect a collection to be created > ✓ Basic Epitome empty collection creation > Expect adding models to collection to fire onAdd event > ✓ Basic Epitome empty collection creation > Expect removing models to collection to fire onRemove event > ✓ Basic Epitome empty collection creation > Expect to be able to add models to the collection ✓ Basic Epitome empty collection creation > Expect to be able to remove models from the collection Firefox 13.0.1, OS X 10.7 (Lion)
+  ✓ Epitome model sync > Expect the model to have a request > ✓ Epitome model sync > Expect the urlRoot to return correctly > ✓ Epitome model sync > Expect a fetch to return our model > ✓ Epitome model sync > Expect a save to `create` our model > ✓ Epitome model sync > Expect a second save to `update` our model > ✓ Epitome model sync > Expect a fetch to return our model id as per static response.json > ✓ Epitome model sync > Expect a fetch update our model properties to as per static response.json and fire change events > Firefox 13.0.1, OS X 10.7 (Lion)
-  ✓ Basic Epitome model creation with initial data > Expect a model to be created > ✓ Basic Epitome model creation with initial data > Expect the _attributes object to contain the sent values > ✓ Basic Epitome model creation with initial data > Expect the model to have the default value if not overridden > ✓ Basic Epitome model creation with initial data > Expect the model to have the default value overridden by model object > ✓ Basic Epitome model creation with initial data > Expect a model not to fire initial change events on set > ✓ Basic Epitome model creation with initial data > Expect a model change not to fire if values have not changed > ✓ Basic Epitome model creation with initial data > Expect a model change on non-primitive values that serialize to the same not to fire >
+  ✓ Basic Epitome model creation with initial data > Expect the _attributes object to contain the sent values > ✓ Basic Epitome model creation with initial data > Expect a model to be created > ✓ Basic Epitome model creation with initial data > Expect the model to have the default value if not overridden > ✓ Basic Epitome model creation with initial data > Expect the model to have the default value overridden by model object > ✓ Basic Epitome model creation with initial data > Expect a model change not to fire if values have not changed > ✓ Basic Epitome model creation with initial data > Expect a model not to fire initial change events on set > ✓ Basic Epitome model creation with initial data > Expect a model change on non-primitive values that serialize to the same not to fire >
-  ✓ Basic Epitome model creation with initial data > Expect a model change to fire if values have changed > ✓ Basic Epitome model creation with initial data > Expect a model to fire change event for each property passed > ✓ Basic Epitome model creation with initial data > Expect a that gets set to null to be removed from model > ✓ Basic Epitome model creation with initial data > Expect a key that is not on model to be undefined > ✓ Basic Epitome model creation with initial data > Expect model.toJSON to return an object > ✓ Basic Epitome model creation with initial data > Expect model.toJSON to return a dereferenced object > 1 test case, 13 tests, 13 assertions, 0 failures, 0 errors, 0 timeouts Finished in 0.113s
+  ✓ Basic Epitome model creation with initial data > Expect a model to fire change event for each property passed > ✓ Basic Epitome model creation with initial data > Expect a model change to fire if values have changed > ✓ Basic Epitome model creation with initial data > Expect a key that is not on model to be null > ✓ Basic Epitome model creation with initial data > Expect a that setting to null removes from model > ✓ Basic Epitome model creation with initial data > Expect .unset() removes from model > ✓ Basic Epitome model creation with initial data > Expect .unset([array]) removes all keys from model > ✓ Basic Epitome model creation with initial data > Expect model.toJSON to return an object > ✓ Basic Epitome model creation with initial data > Expect model.toJSON to return a dereferenced object > ✓ Basic Epitome model creation with initial data > Expect model to fire a change passing all changed properties as an object >
+  ✓ Basic Epitome model creation with initial data > Expect model accessor `get` to prefer custom value over model value > ✓ Basic Epitome model creation with initial data > Expect model accessor `get` to fire instead of normal model get > ✓ Basic Epitome model creation with initial data > Expect model accessor `set` to fire instead of model set, passing the value >
+4 test cases, 34 tests, 34 assertions, 0 failures, 0 errors, 0 timeouts
 ```